Amazon created a lot of hype around the release of AWS Athena, but is it worth that hype?

 AWS has a very simple and easy to use interface.
 The menu design is an easy way to navigate through primary four tabs: Query Editor, Saved Queries, History, and Catalog Manager.
-If you had any experience of running queries in SQL, then you will not need any specific training to use this tool.
+If you have any experience of running queries in SQL, you will not need any specific training to use this tool.

 Should you take Amazon Athena into account?

-The pay-for-usage pricing model might attract analysts who believed the power of this kind for a querying system was out of their budget, or it needs complex systems and DevOps support.
-The user interface is easy to use, and it would be intuitive for anybody with the basic knowledge of SQL.
+The pay-for-usage pricing model might attract analysts who believed the power of this kind for a querying system was out of their budget, or needs complex systems and DevOps support.
+The user interface is easy to use, and it would be intuitive for anybody with a basic knowledge of SQL.